sdclibbery/tradr/README.md

-x Store and track prices alongside balances to allow conversion to combined portfolio value x Fill in old account valueInEur etc by getting old prices, converting, and writing back to DB x Allow bot to run over other currencies etc
-* Display valuesInEur/Btc on balances graph along with total combined value x draw btc
+x Store and track prices alongside balances to allow conversion to combined portfolio value x Fill in old account valueInEur etc by getting old prices, converting, and writing back to DB x Allow bot to run over other currencies etc x Display valuesInEur/Btc on balances graph along with total combined value x Add key showing which currency is which on account balance graph
 * Add x axis labels to account balance graph - extract code from drawCandles
-* Add key showing which currency is which on account balance graph
-* Auto update balances once per day
+* Auto update balances once per day (and dont do it on accessing accounts)
+* Show orders on the account history graph
+* Show account history graph as stacked
+* Have second account history graph in Btc as well as the Eur one
 * Can leave notes on orders explaining the reasoning behind them
 * Strategy
  * Can leave dated notes on each product page